esilberman/game-builder-hackathon/README.md

 ## 💡 How it works
 Create playable games in seconds with an AI game studio in your pocket.
-* Ideate: Have a conversation about your game idea.
-Your AI game designer writes the spec.
-* Code: Your AI developer codes the game.
-Try your game right away and iterate with feedback.
+* Code: Your AI developer builds your idea.
+Preview your game right away and iterate with feedback.
-* Art: Upgrade your game art with AI generated images.
+* Art: Upgrade your game’s visuals with AI generated images.
+A simple sketch is worth a thousand words.
-* Play: Play your game!
-Share with friends.
+* Play: Play your game and share with friends.
+* Ideate: Not sure what game to make?
+Have a conversation with a game designer to get suggestions and help fleshing your game idea out.

+Built during the WW Weekend Hackathon.